The fabric of a janker

 Colors and embroidery

 The everyday jankers typically come in gray, green or brown for men, while women have the additional choice of red and black.
 Jankers for men have a crew-neck, sometimes a stand-up collar, and often no pockets.
-While the crew-neck is very popular with women, there are also versions that feature a blazer-like collar on the front and a sort of crew-neck in the back.
+While the crew-neck is very popular with women, there are also versions that feature a blazer-like collar on the front (see photo of the little boy) and a sort of crew-neck in the back.
 To not flip back, the collar is fixed in place by two oblong cut dear horn buttons.
-This version often has embroidery of edelweiss or other Alpine flowers on the collar.
+The women’s version often has embroidery of edelweiss or other Alpine flowers on the collar.

 Around the pockets, the contrast may feature some stylized oak leave with embroidery instead of a simple contrast.
 The stand-up collar, and contrasts at the button openings and belt are green as well.
 The closure may be all the way up to the neck, or the sides of the jacket may be folded to the side.
 In this case, the sides are often hold in place with an oblong dear horn button with contrast button hole.
 Even with this type of collar, the stand-up collar often remains around the sides and the back of the neck.